surge-synthesizer/shortcircuit-xt/doc/NextSteps.md

       * Playing Zone Display
       * etc
     * etc
+  * Playing Zone indicator and perhaps Playing POsition in Sample Indicator

 * User Journeys
   * Each journey would be an issue ideally, and we would close it when we could do it and have it